Agentic Memory

 Agentic Memory Frameworks

-This section covers popular frameworks that implement agentic memory with FalkorDB:
+This section covers popular frameworks and tools that implement agentic memory with FalkorDB:

 • Graphiti: A temporally-aware knowledge graph framework designed for multi-agent AI systems with persistent memory